 You will be informed of the initial Investigation Fee required during the initial meeting/telephone conference with us.
 The Investigation Fee charged is in order for us to review all documentation, establish any gaps that we require instructions on and provide you with a comprehensive advice on the next steps in relation to your claim.
 Following this, you will then only pay our fees if you are successful in your claim (either via settlement negotiations or at Tribunal) as discussed with us.
-Our usual success fee under this type of Agreement is 35% of the compensation recovered.
+Our usual success fee under this type of Agreement is 35% of the compensation recovered (inclusive of VAT).

 Our Pricing for Bringing and Defending Claims for Unfair or Wrongful Dismissal

 An Employment Tribunal claim involving only claims of unfair dismissal and wrongful dismissal will normally, but not always be a simple claim.